drewbot/sass-flexbox-grid/README.md

 - The `show()` mixin now accepts an optional `$row` argument and can be used on `row` elements.
   - Example: `@include show("xs", "row")` or `@include show("xs", "true")`.

-## Version 2.0.2 Release Notes - 04/10/2018
+## Version 1.0.0 Release Notes - 04/08/2018

-- Added `box-sizing: border-box;` to all rows and columns by default.
+- Added gutters to the top, bottom, left, and right of all columns by default.
+- Gutter size can be adjusted by changing the value of the sass variable `$gutter`.
+- The `.col-gutter-lr` class will only apply gutters to the left and right of a column.
+- The `.col-no-gutter` class will remove gutters from a column.